What is a loan?

 - Sign the Federal DL Master Promissory Note at www.studentloans.gov (Call 1-800-557-7394 for assistance)

 - Complete the Federal Direct Data Loan Form

 - Complete the Rights and Responsibility Form

-- Once forms are completed and submitted to Angelique Rodriguez she will then
+- Once forms are completed and submitted along with confirmation of successful completion of the DL Entrance and Master Promissory Note to Angelique Rodriguez she will then;

 - Schedule an In-Person counseling